-Date: August 1, 2017 By: /s/ Richard A. Simonson

-Richard A. Simonson Chief Financial Officer

-(principal financial officer of the registrant)
+By: /s/ Richard A. Simonson Richard A. Simonson Chief Financial Officer (principal financial officer of the registrant)

-April 5, 2017
+July 25, 2017

-David Shirk c/o Sabre Corporation 3150 Sabre Drive Southlake, Texas 76092
+Clinton Anderson c/o Sabre Corporation 3150 Sabre Drive Southlake, Texas 76092

-Dear David:
+Dear Clinton:

-This agreement ("Agreement") will confirm our mutual understanding with respect to your proposed employment by Sabre Corporation (the "Company") effective as of June 5, 2017 (the "Effective Time").
+This agreement ("Agreement") will confirm our mutual understanding with respect to your continued employment by Sabre Corporation (the "Company") following your promotion to the role described below, effective as of August 7, 2017 (the "Effective Time").